A domain is your address on the internet. Ours is 1and1.com. What will be yours?

 Can the SSL check help me with problems with my SSL certificate?

-Once you have installed your SSL certificate, you can use the SSL test to make sure it is working properly, installed correctly and valid.
+Once you have installed your SSL certificate, you can use the SSL test to make sure it is working properly.
+Immediately, the check shows whether your SSL certificate is installed correctly and valid.
 If this is not the case you will receive the notification "certificate is not installed correctly".
 Additionally you will receive a detailed analysis of your server configuration so you are aware of any problems or incompatibility and whether or not you need to modify your server configuration or use a different SSL certificate.

 Which errors does the SSL check detect?

 You can use the SSL checker as SSL verification and to detect and eliminate any faults; it detects faulty installation, incompatibility with server configurations and informs you of any security gaps in the certificate you are using.
 The SSL check detects problems in the following areas: